software-opal/archivelib-rs/not-docs/compression_process.md

     - A run of length `4` (`3 + 0x01`).
 Runs must be 3 bytes long so a 3 byte run is written with
        `0x00` to give a few more values to work with.
     - An start offset of `-10` (`1 + 0x09 + 0x00 << 16`).
 The offset starts at `-1` allowing `0x00`
        to point to the byte prior.
+And note it is written in little endian order (for bonus confusion).
   - 4 bytes `; AB`
   - A run with data `0x03, 0x01, 0x00`, which copies `ABABAB`.
 The byte meaning is:
     - A run length of `6` (`3 + 0x03`).